 Day 4 Prague Czech Republic Europe Itinerary

-Prague is still one of my favourite places on earth (and this is me saying after 2 years of travel to many European countries), so be EXCITED!
+Prague is still one of my favorite places on earth (and this is me saying after 4 years of travel to many European countries), so be EXCITED!
 (For me at least)

 Eat some chimney cake or Trdlnyk and go for some souvenir shopping.

 The main bridge is protected by three bridge towers, 2 of them are located on the Lesser Quarter side and one on the Old Town side, which is the Old Town Bridge Tower.
-Take an one hour tour over the Vltava river.
+Take a one-hour tour over the Vltava river.

 The John Lennon Wall is increasingly becoming a popular tourist spot in Prague.
 It is an interesting tourist spot in Prague.
 Prior to the death of John Lennon, it was a normal wall.
 But when John Lennon passed away in 1980, the youth of Prague grieved his passing by pouring their heart out on this wall.

-In the evening, opt for traditional Czech dinner of goulash, home made bread or dumplings, beer or wine at Czech Slovak Restaurant Lounge Bar.
+In the evening, opt for a traditional Czech dinner of goulash, homemade bread or dumplings, beer, or wine at Czech Slovak Restaurant Lounge Bar.